We are one of the largest student recruiters in the country, and with good reason:

 Not a student?
 No worries!
 Some of our reps are just looking for an opportunity to make up for a lack of hours at another job.

-New sales representatives participate in a three-day training session at their local office.
+New sales representatives participate in a two or three-day training session at their local office.
 While training is unpaid, most participants consider it to be a worthwhile experience and a productive use of their time.
 Basically, it’ll teach you how to sell CUTCO®.
 Our experienced managers will show you things like business strategies, demonstration techniques, and what you can look forward to as a CUTCO sales rep.

 Don’t worry about prior experience – whether you’re a sales pro or you’re just starting your first job, we’ll teach you everything you need to know!